PICAXE "SerialPower I & II" Network

 2. Then carefully read the User Guide (Chapter 11).

-3. Go to the examples section of this website.
+3. Go to the Software Examples section of this website (see above, or in the panel on the right).
 Furthermore do a file compare of examples S1 and T2 (WinMerge is an excellent program to do this); this will reveal immediately which part of the slave node software is application dependent and which parts are not.

 4. Implement your application on your hardware (do not forget to set the proper slave node configuration for the network type you use.
 This should be done in the slave's User Programmable Area 2).